Dimev/slsg/README.md

 - `parseBinary()`: loads the file as a table of bytes.
 - `parseBase64`: loads the file as a base64 string.
 - `parseBibtex()`: loads the file as bibtex, into a table.
+- `imgResizePercentage(percentage)`: Resize the image according to the given percentage.
+- `imgResizeX(x)`: Resize the image so it's x-axis is the given size.
+- `imgResizeY(y)`: Resize the image so it's y-axis is the given size.
 - `stem`: file stem if any, or nil.
 - `name`: file name if any, or nil.
 - `extention`: file extention if any, or nil.